GSA/challenges-and-prizes/_challenges/1037-solar-decathlon-2020-design-challenge.md

         <h4 class="text-primary">Prizes/Incentives</h4>
                                   <div class="description">
             <p><span lang="EN">Winning teams are recognized at an awards banquet, and winning project presentations are published on the Solar Decathlon website.
 The competition and winners are promoted through a variety of media outreach efforts, which provide participants and their collegiate institutions an opportunity for national exposure.
 Collegiate institutions that participate in the Design Challenge are recognized as leaders who are producing career-ready professionals with cutting-edge skills.
 Industry partners who collaborate with teams gain national and local recognition and have the opportunity to interact with knowledgeable future design and construction professionals.</span></p>
-<p><span lang="EN">Design Challenge winners are announced following the Design Challenge Weekend on the <a href="https://www.solardecathlon.gov/2019/design/challenge-results.html">Solar Decathlon Website</a>. <a href="https://www.solardecathlon.gov/2019/design/challenge-teams-summaries-presentations.html">Winning presentations and project summaries</a> are also published on the website.</span></p>
+<p><span lang="EN">Design Challenge winners are announced following the Design Challenge Weekend on the <a href="https://www.solardecathlon.gov/2019/design/challenge-results.html" target="_blank" rel="noopener">Solar Decathlon Website</a>. <a href="https://www.solardecathlon.gov/2019/design/challenge-teams-summaries-presentations.html" target="_blank" rel="noopener">Winning presentations and project summaries</a> are also published on the website.</span></p>
           </div>
               </div>